 - Install a new mixing valve in the shower to stabilize the temperature.

-- Install low-flow shower heads to conserve hot water for longer showers.
+- Install low-flow showerheads to conserve hot water for long showers.

 - Last but not least…schedule an appointment with a professional plumber!
 A certified plumber will be able to:

 - Diagnose and fix any problems with your water heater

 - Perform shower valve repairs, such as replacing a bad cartridge